-As the CCRA register and PTM CCRP registers are implemented in the way shown in the following diagram and accessing the register is carried out in a specific way described above, it is recommended to use the "MOV" instruction to access the CCRA or PTM CCRP low byte register, named xTMnAL or PTMRPL, using the following access procedures.
-Accessing the CCRA or PTM CCRP low byte register without following these access procedures will result in unpredictable values.
+As the CCRA and CCRP registers are implemented in the way shown in the following diagram and accessing these register pairs is carried out in a specific way as described above, it is recommended to use the "MOV" instruction to access the CCRA and CCRP low byte registers, named TMnAL and TMnRPL, using the following access procedures.
+Accessing the CCRA or CCRP low byte registers without following these access procedures will result in unpredictable values.